hygieia/hygieia/pages/product1/signup.md

 Click the **Add** icon to include details of additional server instances for an application.
 Click **Delete** icon to remove server instances for an application.

 Once you finish entering the application details, click **Save**.

-## User Signup and Login Instructions

-To create an account for a new user:

-1. Click **Signup** in the login page to create a user account.
-2. Enter a username, password, confirm the password, and then click **Signup**.

-If you already have your login credentials, enter the username and password, and then click **Login**.

-**Note:** If SSO authentication is enabled, then on successful authentication, you are automatically logged-in to Hygieia.